 Strangers in a strange land

-Orphans of East-Central European modern historical literature and the turn towards the village.
+The Returns of Orphans in German and Czech Literature of the 2000’s.
 A comparative study of the works of Jáchym Topol, Radka Denemarková and W. G. Sebald.

 Research Area 3: Objects, Traces, Mapping: Everyday experience of spaces

 The main objective of this project is to bring forth a new understanding of the orphan as a literary and cultural figure as it is presented in modern historical fiction.
 The focus is on fiction that in particular tells the story of orphans in the Czech lands between the 1940’s and 1960’s, encompassing the two dominating isms of the 20th century, Fascism and Socialism.
 The texts I have initially chosen to compare are Peníze od Hitlera ([Money from Hitler] 2006) by Radka Denemarková,Austerlitz (2001) by W. G. Sebald and Kloktat dehet ([Gargling with Tar] 2005) by Jáchym Topol.
 By comparing texts that differ widely in their approach to representing trauma and loss, I believe the orphan narrative gives a variety of voices.
 My theoretical approach will be interdisciplinary and based on a combination of literary possible worlds theory and space/memory theories.

 October 2020 – : Sorbonne University.
 PhD thesis in Literature, under the supervision of Clara Royer MCF, HDR.

 Thesis: “Strangers in a Strange Land.
 The Returns of Orphans in German and Czech Literature of the 2000’s”.